WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 The client can initiate calls by POSTing to /calls on the TG URI.
 The request contains:

-1. the target phone number or email address,
+1. the target phone number or email address (TODO: need to define normalization procedures),
 2. A passport {{!RFC8225}} identifying the calling identity,
 3. The handler ID from which the call is being placed,